wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 .. figure:: images/enable-switchboard.png

-The two main Xlets of this profile are the Switchboard Xlet and the Contacts Xlet.

-1. The Switchboard Xlet lists the incoming calls waiting to be answered, calls on hold and the current call.

-2. The Contacts Xlet lists and searches among the users of the company.
-See the page about the :ref:`contact-xlet` on how to transfer calls.

 The user can login it's agent using a function key or an extension to start receiving calls.